- Pray for peace in the Democratic Republic of Congo, especially in the east where there has been war since 1997.

 - Pray for pastors of integrity who preach the truth.

 - Pray for strong marriages.
 Pray for those who are hurt by broken marriages and divided families.
 Pray that God will heal the wounds and restore relationships.

 - Pray for Aglow leaders in the Democratic Republic of Congo as they try to strengthen the groups in the east that are difficult to reach.

 - We proclaim transformation in the Democratic Republic of Congo as God has said.
 We proclaim the transformation of many nations as the gospel goes out form the DRC for the glory of God.
 May the DRC abound in goodness, grace and the favor of God.

 Interesting Facts About the Democratic Republic of Congo

-Ethnic Groups: over 200 African ethnic groups of which the majority are Bantu; the four largest tribes – Mongo, Luba, Kongo (all Bantu), and the Mangbetu-Azande (Hamitic) make up about 45% of the population
+Ethnic Groups: more than 200 African ethnic groups of which the majority are Bantu; the four largest tribes – Mongo, Luba, Kongo (all Bantu), and the Mangbetu-Azande (Hamitic) – make up about 45% of the population

 Languages: French (official), Lingala (a lingua franca trade language), Kingwana (a dialect of Kiswahili or Swahili), Kikongo, Tshiluba

 Religions: Roman Catholic 29.9%, Protestant 26.7%, Kimbanguist 2.8%, other Christian 36.5%, Muslim 1.3%, other (includes syncretic sects and indigenous beliefs) 1.2%, none 1.3%, unspecified .2% (2014 est.)